MatrixPilot/MatrixPilot/README.md

 * ./Tools/FlashOSD updates the character set of the native On Screen Display (OSD).
 * ./Tools/LedTest is used to test hardware including the accelerometers, gyros, Leds, and PWM outputs.It is factory installed for all 3 boards allowing users to test their boards on delivery.
 * ./RollPitchYaw creates an Inertial Measurement Unit (IMU).
-It  enables higher level testing of algorithms, firmware and hard hardware all combined together.
+It  enables higher level testing of algorithms, firmware and our hardware all combined together.
-* ./MatrixPilot integrates the IMU with full automated flight control.
+* ./MatrixPilot integrates the IMU with the potential of achieving full automated flight control.

 There are two types of simulation avaiable:-
 * Software in the Loop (SIL) is provided in ./Tools/MatrixPilot-SIL.
 The autopilot is simulated as a software process in a host computer (Unix, MacOS, Windows) and that is then, in turn, connected to fly an aircraft in the X-Plane 10 flight simulator.